Isabella Lovestory: Career

 Lovestory's music reflects themes of self-expression and women's empowerment.
-Rodriguez commented that Lovestory is a persona, and enjoys exaggerating her personality and having fun through the character.
+She commented that Lovestory is a persona, and enjoys exaggerating her personality and having fun through the character.
 Lovestory's character embraces her own sexual objectification and commented: "Mocking men is fun.
 Mocking what society views as degrading to women is fun, because nobody gets to decide what a woman's true desires are."